 Live-in companion care – Live-in companion care is usually provided by a home care service.
 It involves 24-hour shifts by one or more person.
 This type of service is ideal for keeping a senior in their home as long as possible and usually involves many types of services from meal preparation and house cleaning to grooming, bathing, and transportation to appointments.

 In-home companion care – This type of service typically involves shorter visits with specific goals such as meal prep, assistance with bathing, or transportation to an appointment or for grocery shopping.
-There is also well-person checks that occur when friends, family, or other members of the community stop in on a regular basis.
+There are also well-person checks that occur when friends, family, or other members of the community stop in on a regular basis.
 Such support can come from a local church, neighbors, or from a paid service.

 Companion hospice care – Hospice provides companion care through a variety of means.
 A hospice has volunteers who stop by to visit and to help.
 A hospice volunteer might run errands for the senior or help them to appointments.
 Hospice also provides Home Health Aids for personal needs and respite visits.
 Hospice is a dynamic organization and other senior companions include social workers, clergy, and nurses.